Rebecca-Calhoun/Super_Bowl/README.md

 - **Macro Variables & Stepwise Selection** – To handle iterative modeling and variable filtering.
 - **Model Evaluation** – Includes AIC, convergence checking, and prediction accuracy evaluation.
 - No external packages or add-ons are required.

-## Requirements

-- SAS 9.4+ or access to SAS Studio
-- Compatible file formats: `.csv`, `.xlsx`
-- No external libraries or macros required

 ## Getting Started